Glengallan Homestead: History

 Deuchar had two suites of furniture made at Ebenstons in Queen Street, Brisbane, for the drawing and dining rooms.
 The fact that local materials and a local manufacturer were used was publicised in the Brisbane Courier in August 1868.
 Reports of the cost of the house vary between -12,000, and a gala opening party was held on 16 September 1868.
 The Deuchars hosted many social events during their time at Glengallan, and house guests included Governor Bowen and his family.
 Deuchar had envisaged the ground floor rooms as drawing room (north) and ball room (south), but were actually used as drawing room (south) and dining room (north) with bedrooms on the first floor.

 Nine months after the opening party, Glengallan was offered for sale.
 The cost of the pre-emptive purchase, building a grand house, a drought, and buying Marshall out of the partnership all contributed to Deuchar's financial ruin.
 In early 1865 Deuchar had taken over sole control of the management of Glengallan, and contracted to buy the property by taking out a mortgage with Marshall payable in ten years.

 Deuchar was unable to pay instalments on the mortgage and in early 1869 Marshall agreed to Deuchar raising finance elsewhere and paying him out.
 This did not occur and Deuchar, who also had significant other debts, sought to sell Glengallan starting in May 1869.
 Brewster and Trebeck sought to auction the property on 7 July 1869, deferred this to 21 July, but failed to attract a satisfactory bid.
 The beginning of the end came in August when the Bank of Australasia started legal proceedings in the Queensland Supreme Court against Deuchar for the payment of an outstanding overdraft.
 Another sale of Glengallan was proposed for 2 February 1870, but this did not go ahead because Deuchar was declared bankrupt on that date.
 At a final hearing in April 1870 Deuchar's proven debts were £97,000 with £80,329 owed to Marshall and £15,859 to bankers.
 The valuation of Glengallan, including all its stock, property and chattels, was £80,000 so Marshall exercised his pre-emptive, and secured, rights as mortgagee and took possession of Glengallan.
-This included the Deuchar silver plate (much of which had been paid for by Charles in England) and other contents of the household.
+This included the Deuchar silver plate (much of which had been paid for by Charles in England) and other contents of the household, except the furniture.
+The furniture, excluding the Dining Table for some reason, was deemed part of the insolvent estate and was sold for £250, which made up a major portion of the final settlement to unsecured creditors of £327–4½d in the £.
+The furniture remained at Glengallan which suggests the purchaser was probably Charles Marshall.

 Deuchar retired to Mile End in Warwick where he died of pneumonia aged 50 on 11 September 1872, survived by his wife, two daughters and six sons.